mrnkim/contextualAdPersonalizedContent/README.md

   </a>
 </div>

-By starting the app, the first step is to upload new source footage that you'd like to analyze and receive ad recommendations for.

-If you choose not to upload new footage, the app will automatically display the latest footage from the footage index.
+1. Upload new footage or use existing content from the footage index

-The next step is to analyze the footage.
-The analysis will provide a summary that includes the main emotions, relevant hashtags, and a brief overview of the content.

-Following the analysis, you can receive ad recommendations that are best suited for the footage.
-You have several options for recommendations: general, emotional, visual, conversational, or you can customize your own by providing a keyword to include in the ad recommendations.
+2. Get a summary of a footage on Event Type, Main Content, and Emotional Tone.
+3. Get AI-powered ad recommendations based on your preferred criteria (general, emotional, visual, or custom)

-Additionally, you can generate ad copies, headlines, and hashtags for each recommended ad.
+4. Generate matching ad copy, headlines, and hashtags

-The subsequent step is to select an ad from the recommendations list and choose a placement from the recommended placement list.
-The placement list will show a preview of the ad and the footage together.
+5. Preview recommended ad placements within your footage

 ## 🛠️ Built With